syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 **Scenario 5:**

-When **none** of the options are specified, then the elements are arranged in horizontal order if the legend is positioned at top / bottom position.
-And, the elements are arranged in vertical order if the legend is positioned at left / right position.
+When **none** of the options are specified, then the elements are arranged in horizontal order if the legend is positioned at top/bottom position, and the elements are arranged in vertical order if the legend is positioned at left/right position.

-A demo sample is available at the following location.
+A demo sample is available at the following location:

 {system drive}:\Users\&lt;User Name&gt;\AppData\Local\Syncfusion\EssentialStudio\&lt;Version Number&gt;\Samples\UWP\SampleBrowser\PivotChart\PivotChart\View\LegendCustomization.xaml